andidprastyo/andidprastyo/README.md

 </h2>

 <p align='center'>
-   Undergraduate IT Student in <b>State Polytechnic of Malang</b>.
-Currently learning about Data Science, Machine Learning, and Statistics using python.
+   A Data Enthusiast with a strong passion in Data Science, Machine Learning, and Statistics.
 </p>

 <p align='center'>